 If anti-inflammatory treatments don't correct the problem, if you have tamponade or if you're at risk of tamponade, your cardiologist will likely recommend one of the following procedures to drain fluids or prevent fluids from accumulating again.

-- Pericardiocentesis.
-With this procedure, your doctor uses a needle to enter the pericardial space and then a small tube (catheter) to drain fluid from the pericardium.
+- Drain the fluid.
+Your doctor can use a needle to enter the pericardial space and then a small tube (catheter) to drain fluid from the pericardium.
+This procedure is called pericardiocentesis.
 The doctor will use imaging devices — either echocardiography or a type of X-ray technology called fluoroscopy — to guide the work.
 Your heart is monitored during the procedure with an ECG machine.
-In most cases, the catheter will be left in place to drain the pericardial space for a few days to help prevent reaccumulation of fluid.
+In most cases, the catheter will be left in place to drain the pericardial space for a few days to help prevent the fluid from building up again.

-- Intrapericardial sclerosis.
-With this procedure, a solution is injected into the space between the two layers of the pericardium that essentially seals the layers together.
+- Seal the layers together.
+During a procedure called intrapericardial sclerosis, a solution is injected into the space between the two layers of the pericardium that essentially seals the layers together.
 This procedure is usually used if you have recurring pericardial effusion or if the effusion is caused by cancer.

-- Pericardiectomy.
+- Remove the pericardium.
 Pericardiectomy is the surgical removal of all or a portion of the pericardium.
-This rarely performed procedure is usually reserved for treatment of recurring pericardial effusions despite catheter drainage.
+This procedure is usually reserved for treatment of recurring pericardial effusions despite catheter drainage.
 The heart can function adequately without the pericardium.